parisba/presentations/PyCon Australia 2016 Melbourne/PyCon Australia 2016 Melbourne.md

 - Better support for non-narrative documentation
 - More integration with video and screensharing

+^ TIM: So, what's next with these things?

-^ TIM: chime in here
+^ TIM: go through list of what's next chime in here

 ---